Water-Melon/Melon/docs/en/melang.md

    - `i` integer, which should be an `mln_s64_t` type integer
    - `r` real number, which should be of type `double`
-   - `s` string, which should correspond to the `mln_string_t` pointer parameter
+   - `s` string, which should correspond to the `mln_string_t` pointer parameter **NOTE**: This function should be called in the same thread that 'ctx' running on.

 return value: